Elizabeth-Edwards-Lab/rdase_db/reference/deployment.md

 2. database.yml => change the location of msyql.sock due to installation place

 # mailer / contact form
-- Set action_mailer SMTP settings accordingly in config/environments/*
+- Set action_mailer to/from address and SMTP settings accordingly in config/environments/*